erisdev/gosu-tmx/README.markdown

 ### WHAT IS MISSING

-Here's what's not: so far, map data is loaded and layers, object groups and tile sets are created and the map is capable of drawing itself.
-Needs a better way to cache the tile layout so it doesn't have to be rebuilt every time something changes.
+Here's what's not: so far, map data is loaded and layers, object groups and tile sets are created.
+The map (and each individual layer) is capable of drawing itself.
+TileCache is no longer being used for now, but it might come back; tile sets are flattened into one to avoid having to check which one to use.

 Validating the XML document to its DTD would be nice too, but I'll be buggered if I can get Nokogiri to actually load the DTD.
 There is inadequate or no